 File name/Diskette file name

-The File name /Diskette file name is the name of the file to load from disk/diskette.
+The File name /Diskette file name is the name of the file to load from disk/diskette/memory stick.
+To remove a file, highlight the file name and double click on the touch screen where indicated.